20 Ways to Use Cold Pressed Virgin Coconut Oil

 12. Protect Hair from Damage

-Coconut oil is an excellent remedy to protect the hair from damage.
+Coconut oil for hair acts as an excellent remedy to protect against damage.
 The lauric acid in the oil has a high affinity for keratin protein in the hair and aids in repairing hair shafts, acting as a barrier for the hair.
-The linear polymer chain structure and low molecular weight allow this oil to penetrate inside the hair shaft and prevent hair damage
+This penetration ability explains the advantage of coconut oil on hair, as its low molecular weight and linear structure allow it to enter the hair shaft and reduce protein loss.

 How to Protect Hair with Coconut Oil?